 Honestly, you have an issue.
 I'm now tired of the repeated some and missing on others so bye bye Audacious! sorry

-#10 Updated by Thorsten Lisker about 3 years ago
+#10 Updated by Thorsten Lisker over 3 years ago

 While this is an old thread, I am definitely observing the same issue: the list of actually played songs appears not truly random over the course of ~8 weeks, but is very much like Виктор Пономарёв described (that's what brought me here).
 If it takes the rand() function, fine - but is this somehow re-using the same seed or re-using a previously generated list!?
 Just wondering whether more people are having this issue.
 Thanks!

 I am indeed getting closer to what Michael said, "I'm now tired of the repeated some and missing on others..."

 #11 Updated by xyz dragon almost 3 years ago